cme195/cme195.github.io/index.md

 programming experience in some language is strongly encouraged.
 The class focuses on familiarizing students with the R language, and some of its statistics and visualization packages.
 We will not have time to go over the technical details or the mathematics of the methods presented.
-Optional reading will be assigned before or after class, for students who want to learn more about the techniques presented.

 ## [](#logistics) Course Policy